Kim Richards As A Grandmother: Has New Role Caused ‘RHOBH’ Star To Relapse?

 A photo posted by Kim Richards (@kimrichards11) on

-And it sounds like Kim’s grandson is actually helping her stay sober, as she now has another reason to live.
-While the Real Housewives of Beverly Hills ladies were in Amsterdam, Kim revealed that her sobriety was very important to her, because her own children had threatened to cut off contact with her if she relapsed.
+And it sounds like Kim’s grandson is actually helping her stay sober as she now has another reason to live.
+While the Real Housewives of Beverly Hills ladies were in Amsterdam, Kim revealed that her sobriety was very important to her because her own children had threatened to cut off contact with her if she relapsed.
 This was prior to her drunken arrests 18 months ago.
 So, one can imagine that her sobriety is even more important now that her grandson is here.

 “I’m so in Love with these two..,” Kim Richards revealed about her own daughter and her grandson, adding, “Just look at those lips! #LikeMommyLikeSon #Twinsies #Love #ProudMom #ProudGrandma.”

 It’s very interesting that Eden thought that Kim Richards was close to relapsing after she expressed her concerns about becoming a grandmother.
-Richards didn’t say that she was scared of relapsing after getting her new title, but she merely said that she remembered that anxiety that she went through before becoming a mother many years ago and she thought that maybe her daughter was going through the same thing.
-And while Kim hasn’t written a blog post for Bravoabout how she’s feeling, her sister Kyle Richards has revealed that she was concerned about Eden approaching Kim at her party.
+Richards didn’t say that she was scared of relapsing after getting her new title, but she merely said that she remembered that anxiety that she went through before becoming a mother many years ago, and she thought that her daughter might be going through the same thing.
+And while Kim hasn’t written a blog post for Bravo about how she feels, her sister Kyle Richards has revealed that she was concerned about Eden approaching Kim at her party.

 There are not enough words to describe how I feel when he lays his little face on my shoulder ❤I love him so much!!❤#grateful #grandma #love #lookatthoseeyes #2017